Cumulants asymptotics for the zeros counting measure of real Gaussian processes

 where the sum indexed by $\J$ runs over all the partitions of the set $\{1,\ldots,p\}$, and with

 Now let $\I$ be a partition of $\{1,\ldots,p\}$, and assume that for $i$ and $j$ belonging to two different cells of the partition $\I$, the variable $x_i$ and $x_j$ are far from each other.
-Then the decay hypothesis $H_2(q)$ implies that the Gaussian random variable $f_n(x_i)$ and $f_n(x_j)$ are almost independent, and from the definition of the Kac density $\rho_{p,n}$ we deduce that for $A\in\subset \{1,\ldots,p\}$,
+Then the decay hypothesis $H_2(q)$ implies that the Gaussian random variable $f_n(x_i)$ and $f_n(x_j)$ are almost independent, and from the definition of the Kac density $\rho_{p,n}$ we deduce that for $A\subset \{1,\ldots,p\}$,

-Note that the function $\rho_{p,n}$ depends on $f_n$ only through the covariance matrix of the vector $(f(x_1),\ldots,f(x_p),f'(x_1),\ldots,f'(x_p))$.
-This matrix representation formula allows us to give a precise error term in \eqref{eq:67}, proportional to the square of the magnitude of $r_n^{(u,v)}(x_i,x_j)$, where $i$ and $j$ belong to different cells of the partition $\I$.
-We refer to Section \ref{subsec2} for matrix notations and to Section \ref{subsec6} for the matrix representation of the Kac Density.\jump
+Note that the function $\rho_{p,n}$ depends on $f_n$ only through the covariance matrix of the vector $(f_n(x_1),\ldots,f_n(x_p),f'_n(x_1),\ldots,f'_n(x_p))$.
+This matrix representation allows us to give a precise error term in \eqref{eqter:67}, proportional to the square of the magnitude of $r_n^{(u,v)}(x_i,x_j)$, where $i$ and $j$ belong to different cells of the partition $\I$.
+We refer to Section \ref{subsecter2} for matrix notations and to Section \ref{subsecter6} for the matrix representation of the Kac Density.\jump